 Blog

 For Marco and Gregor, Shift Left and Continuous Everything are more than just buzzwords - they are principles that massively improve the software development process.
-The focus is on the Craftsmanship program, which, however, also brings with it its challenges during implementation.
-Solution strategies, especially when dealing with flaky tests, play a central role here.
+The focus is on the Craftsmanship program, which, however, also brings its challenges in terms of implementation.
+Solution strategies, especially when dealing with flaky testing, play a central role here.
 But how do you evaluate the success of such approaches?
-The effects on release cycles and the quality of the software are clear indicators.
+The impact on release cycles and the quality of the software are clear indicators.
 Marco and Gregor have valuable tips for anyone who wants to get started with Shift Left.

-“Which metrics are actually interesting? (…) Actually, only two metrics are interesting for software development: 1. how long does it take for a change to reach the customer?
-2. and how often do they complain about my software?” - Marco Achtziger, Gregor Endler
+"Which metrics are actually interesting? (...)
+Actually, only two metrics are interesting for software development: 1. how long does it take me to get a change to the customer?
+2. and how often do they complain about my software?" - Marco Achtziger, Gregor Endler

 Marco Achtziger works at Siemens Healthineers in Forchheim.
 With qualifications from iSTQB and iSQI, he is a certified Senior Software Architect at Siemens AG.
-Deep in his heart, however, he is a test architect.
+Deep down, however, he is a test architect.
 He leads trainings for test architects within Siemens AG and Healthineers.
 Achtziger enjoys sharing knowledge with other companies and regularly speaks at conferences such as OOP and Agile Testing Days.

 Gregor Endler received his doctorate in computer science with an outstanding dissertation on "Adaptive Data Quality Monitoring".
 At codemanufaktur GmbH he focuses on machine learning and data analysis.
 He has published several research papers.
 As a recognized expert, he is a frequent speaker at academic and industry conferences.
 His commitment to knowledge sharing is reflected in his willingness to share experiences with other companies.